 At 37, Case Scaglione is the chief conductor of the Württembergisches Kammerorchester Heilbronn and the music director of the Orchestre National d’île de France—an unusual degree of success for a conductor under 40.

 Part of that success comes from paper.
 “I keep a personal library of pieces that I do often—I find this absolutely necessary,” Scaglione says.
-Here we share Scaglione’s account of how he uses paper to boost productivity and promote teamwork and collaboration, as told to Paper & Packaging – How Life Unfolds®.
+Here we share Scaglione’s account of how he uses paper to boost productivity and promote teamwork and collaboration.

 Use paper to track your growth.